 Section 2.
 Discretionary Probationary Period.
 An Agency may require a probationary period of six (6) calendar months for transfers, reinstatements, recall from the Bargaining Unit layoff list more than two (2) years from the date of layoff, recall from the Seniority Unit layoff list more than two (2) years from the date of layoff or voluntary demotions.
 If a probationary period will be required on a transfer, the Agency shall notify the employee in writing prior to the effective date of the transfer.
-In the absence of such notice, transfer of a permanent employee shall be with permanent status.
+In the absence of such notice, transfer of a probationary employee will not affect the running of the probationary period, and the transfer of a permanent employee shall be with permanent status.